About Pastor Mark

 My story begins where I think a lot of stories do.
 I was raised a “church kid.”
 What I mean by that is we attended a small country church (Whittier Missionary Baptist) and more often than not we were in attendance if the church was open.

-After graduating high school, I attended Carson-Newman College (now University), where I met my wife, Cristy.
+After graduating from high school, I attended Carson-Newman College (now University), where I met my wife, Cristy.
 While at Carson-Newman, I majored in Religion, minored in Psychology, and was involved in the preaching outreach ministry through the college.

 Cristy and I have been fortunate to serve churches in North Carolina, Ohio, Louisiana, and Tennessee.
 We’ve attended and led mission trips, student trips, retreats, events, and many other opportunities.